pryv/app-web-plotly-biovotion/README.md

 - `plotKey`: Traces with the same plotKey will be drawn on the same graph.
 - `titleY`: Specify the title of Y axis.
+- `ignore`: true | false to ignore the display of this graph
 - `trace`: Plotly trace property,see: [https://plot.ly/javascript-graphing-library/reference/#scatter](https://plot.ly/javascript-graphing-library/reference/#scatter)
 for reference.`